 Capital Magnet Fund

-The Capital Magnet Fund offers competitively awarded grants to finance affordable housing solutions and community revitalization efforts that benefit low-income people and communities nationwide.
-This is the real change that communities recognize.
+The CMF Program offers competitively awarded grants to CDFIs and nonprofit affordable housing organizations to finance affordable housing solutions and community revitalization efforts that benefit individuals and families with low-incomes and low-income communities nationwide.
 To date, the Capital Magnet Fund has:

 Low-income families across America experience difficulty finding affordable housing, with many spending over half of their paychecks on rent.
 This burden leaves little income for other necessities such as food, medical care, transportation, and savings – essential services that are often not readily available in low-income communities.
 The Capital Magnet Fund was created to spur investment in affordable housing and related economic development efforts that serve low-income families and low-income communities across the country.